jakoschiko/dicetest/GUIDE.md

 #[test]
 fn test_foo() {
-    // Run your test with default configuration. dicetest!(|fate| {
+    // Runs your test with default configuration. dicetest!(|fate| {
         // Your test.
     });